crazybilly/machinelearning/README.md

 ### Zero Variance

-Many of the remaning columns provided little to no variance and could be ignored in the model, reducing variance in the final model.
+Many of the remaning columns provided little to no variance and could be ignored in the model.
 For the sake of clarity in the plot below, I have scaled and centered the training data, then plotted the variance for each column on the y axis--clearly most columns do not provide adequate variation for prediction.

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

+Columns with no variance were removed from the model.

 ### Null values